ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 Add a new `Dockerfile` for the client folder.
 Open it in your editor.
 Add the following contents:

 ```
-# 1. Extend the official node image and create a new stage called base
+# 1. Use the Node image as the base stage of a multi-stage routine
 FROM node:10.15.0-alpine as base

-# 2. Create the NODE_ENV Environment variable
+# 2. Set the NODE_ENV Environment variable
 ENV NODE_ENV=production

 # 3. Set the working directory
 WORKDIR /client

-# 4. Copy both package.json and package-lock.json into /client in the image filesystem
+# 4. Copy both package.json and package-lock.json into /client in the image's filesystem
 COPY package*.json ./

 # 5. Install the production node_modules and clean up the cache
 RUN npm ci \
     && npm cache clean --force

-# 5. Extend the base stage and create a new stage called dev
+# 5. Extend the base stage to create a new stage named dev
 FROM base as dev

 # 6. Set the NODE_ENV and PATH Environment variables